 Beyond a full range of training courses on HSE issues, Eni periodically organizes events aimed at disseminating HSE culture and its own commitment to continuously improving HSE performance, guaranteeing the protection of the environment and the prevention and protection from HSE risks.

 Eni Safety Day was first launched in 2011; it is dedicated to the demonstration of Eni’s objectives and results in this area.
-Starting in 2017, Safety Day was organized in conjunction with the first Eni Environment Day specifically held on World Environment Day.
-This year the event was attended by Eni’s Chief Executive Officer and Chairman, Eni's President as well as the Board of Directors and around 200 Top Managers from the various business functions.
-At these events prizes were awarded to the Eni areas which have achieved excellent results in Safety and Environment, as well as to colleagues who came up with the most innovative ideas and projects.
-Moreover, a Safety Day dedicated to contractors is also organized and involves approximately 150 suppliers operating in the various commodity classes which are considered most critical for Eni in terms of safety.
+In 2018, Safety Day was organized on 6 June, alongside Eni Environment Day specifically held on 5 June, to coincide with World Environment Day.
+The Safety Day is attended by Eni’s Chief Executive Officer and Chairman, Eni's President as well as the Board of Directors and around 200 Top Managers from the various business functions.
+Prizes are awarded to the Eni areas which have achieved excellent results in Safety and Environment, as well as to colleagues who came up with the most innovative ideas and projects.
+Moreover, a Safety Day dedicated to suppliers is also organized and involves approximately 150 suppliers operating in the various commodity classes which are considered as most critical for Eni in terms of safety.